xapax/security/basics_of_linux.md

 # Stop NetworkManager
 sudo systemctl stop NetworkManager.service

+# Start NetworkManager
+sudo systemctl start NetworkManager.service

 # Disable it so it won't start at boot
+sudo systemctl disable NetworkManager

+#Enable it so it will start at boot
 sudo systemctl disable NetworkManager
 ```